-When it comes to shopping for a modern chandelier, perhaps the most important consideration is the size and shape of the fixture you need for the space.
+When it comes to shopping for a mid-century or farmhouse chandelier, perhaps the most important consideration is the size and shape of the fixture you need for the space.
 If you're looking for an understated accessory to light up your walk in closet, a smaller modern chandelier is the right light fixture choice.
 Large spaces benefit from grander and larger modern chandeliers, but no matter what size chandelier you think you need, the amount of light needed to illuminate the space should be the paramount, driving consideration to determining this home lighting choice for after all, nothing says interior design fail like not using the proper amount of lighting.

 To achieve a balanced look, selecting the proper size chandelier or hanging light is crucial and figuring out how to calculate proper chandelier size is easy if you know the "Golden Rule" of Lighting Design formula.